-Our common stock is listed on the Nasdaq Capital Market under the symbol "ETRM."
-The closing price of our common stock on January 17, 2017 was \$8.90.
-We do not intend to list the warrants or preferred stock to be sold in this offering on any stock exchange.
+Our common stock is listed on the NASDAQ Capital Market under the symbol "ETRM."
+The closing price of our common stock on August 10, 2017 was \$3.31.
+We do not intend to list the Warrants to be sold in this offering on any stock exchange.

-Investing in the common stock and warrants involves risks.
-See "Risk Factors" beginning on page 11 of this prospectus.
+Investing in our securities involves risks.
+See "Risk Factors" beginning on page S-10 of this prospectus supplement.